TiffanyDonner/ecommerce-garden-shop/README.md

 ### Home Page
 - Includes a full width, jumbotron, image that is static and adds depth to the page.
 - Features products
-- A quotes carousal with store reviews.
+- A quote carousal with store reviews.
 - A responsive navigation bar and footer with easy to navigate links to pages and user account.

 ### Account Page
-- Site users can register, login or logout.
+- Site users can register, login, or logout.
 This information is then stored in the database.
 - Users can view order history dates.
-- The navigation bar updates to the user staus (Logged in or out).
+- The navigation bar updates to the user status (Logged in or out).
 - Logged-in users can add, update, delete account information in the database.
 - Users can update their password when logged in.
-- User can get an email notification to reset a forgotten paswords.
+- Users can get an email notifications to reset a forgotten password.
-- Messages in breadcrums are used to help the user know where they are in different processes.
+- Messages in breadcrumbs are used to help the user know where they are in different processes.

 ### Shop
 - The search bar is always located at the top of the page.
-It can filter by words in product names and discriptions.
+It can filter by words in product names and descriptions.
 - Products can be filtered by categories in the navigation bar and footer.
 - Users can add items from the products page or product description view.
-- The cart displays an image of the product, it's name and price.
+- The cart displays an image of the product, it's name, and price.
-- Product quanities can be adjusted at the product or inthe cart.
+- Product quantities can be adjusted at the product or in the cart.

 ### Checkout
 - Users must be logged in to checkout.
-Orders are then same in their account.
+Orders are then the same in their account.
 - Products being purchased with totals display in checkout.
-- Use cardnumber 4242424242424242 to check out with Stripe testing.
+- Use card number 4242424242424242 to check out with Stripe testing.

 ### Contact Page
-- Allows the user to easily contact the store with confirmation.
+- It allows the user to easily contact the store with a confirmation.

 ## Features Left To Implement
-- Add a backend system to keep track of product quanities.
+- Add a backend system to keep track of product quantities.
-- Add Favorites as a filter to populate automatically to home page in Favorite Products instead of being hard coded.
+- Add Favorites as a filter to populate automatically to the home page in Favorite Products instead of being hardcoded.
-- Add a blog to populate featured posts on home page.
+- Add a blog to populate featured posts on the home page.
-- Add size, weight and features to product details.
+- Add size, weight, and features to product details.
-- Redirect user during checkout to payment information instead of backto the homepage.
+- Redirect user during checkout to payment information instead of back to the homepage.
 - Add product reviews
 - Add product preorder to store.
 - User favorites.